mikejick/hugo-geo/content/lesson/another-lesson-again.md

 Watch: https://twitter.com/EuropeanTour/status/1050737061961973765

 More incredible, though, is that Rose's splendid play isn't even the best driver-off-the-deck shot on that hole this week.
-On Thursday, Andy Sullivan let the Big Dog eat from the fairway and came within inches of an albatross.
+On Thursday, Andy Sullivan let the Big Dog eat from the fairway and came within inches of an albatross!